laracasts/TestDummy/readme.md

 #### Custom Factories

 So far, you've learned how to generate data, using the name of the class, like `App\User`.
-However, sometimes, you'll want to define multiple types of users, for the purposes of testing.
+However, sometimes, you'll want to define multiple types of users for the purposes of testing.

 While it's true that you can use overrides, like this: